FHOOEAIST/MSBPMN/README.md

 generate BPMN models, which are then used in the IT systems for process control and documentation.
 The implementation of the model transformation provides a reference how a transformation between the two standards can look.
 It is closely coordinated with the HL7 Workflow Project.
-This project aims to make a significant contribution to the digitisation (of processes) of evidence-based medicine.
+This project aims to make a significant contribution to the digitization (of processes) of evidence-based medicine.

 Detailed Documentation can be found [here](https://fhooeaist.github.io/MSBPMN).